jasonldoyle/jasonldoyle/README.md

 ## A bit about me

-- 🎓 Currently pursuing a degree in Data Analytics for Business.
+- 🎓 Graduated with a 2:1 in Data Analytics for Business.

 - 💡 Passionate about Statistics and Machine Learning.